cpj128/MicroVTT/README.md

 - Some kind of campaign planning- and note keeping system (still in the concept stage, as you can tell from that description)
 - Ambient sound generation (because I have a procedural sound-project that I would really like to revisit)
-- -Random generators for Names, NPCs, Taverns, whatever (There are already more than enough online, but...
+- Random generators for Names, NPCs, Taverns, whatever (There are already more than enough online, but...
 No, I have no justification other than "Would like to do it".)

 ### Anything more system-specific?
 Character sheet management, automatic rolls,...?